Non-linear editing: The 1990s

 Up until 1992, the Apple Macintosh computers could access only 50 gigabytes of storage at once.
 This limitation was overcome by a digital video R&D team at the Disney Channel led by Rick Eye.
 By February 1993, this team had integrated a long-form system that let the Avid Media Composer running on the Apple Macintosh access over seven terabytes of digital video data.
 With instant access to the shot footage of an entire movie, long-form non-linear editing was now possible.
 The system made its debut at the NAB conference in 1993 in the booths of the three primary sub-system manufacturers, Avid, Silicon Graphics and Sony.
 Within a year, thousands of these systems had replaced 35mm film editing equipment in major motion picture studios and TV stations worldwide.

 Although M-JPEG became the standard codec for NLE during the early 1990s, it had drawbacks.
 Its high computational requirements ruled out software implementations imposing extra cost and complexity of hardware compression/playback cards.
 More importantly, the traditional tape workflow had involved editing from videotape, often in a rented facility.
 When the editor left the edit suite, they could securely take their tapes with them.
-But the M-JPEG data rate was too high for systems like Avid/1 on the Mac and Lightworks on PC to store the video on removable storage.
+But the M-JPEG data rate was too high for systems like Avid/1 on the Apple Macintosh and Lightworks on PC to store the video on removable storage.
 The content needed to be stored on fixed hard disks instead.
 The secure tape paradigm of keeping your content with you was not possible with these fixed disks.
 Editing machines were often rented from facilities houses on a per-hour basis, and some productions chose to delete their material after each edit session, and then ingest it again the next day to guarantee the security of their content.
 In addition, each NLE system had storage limited by its fixed disk capacity.